-Buprenorphine has been combined with another medicine called naloxone (brand name Suboxone®) and it has been produced in the form of a tablet which is dissolved under the tongue.
-Naloxone blocks the action of buprenorphine and the effect of the combination is that, if a person is tempted to take more than the recommended dose (particularly if they crush the tablet and try to inject it), they will start to get withdrawal effects.
+Buprenorphine has been combined with another medicine called naloxone (brand name Suboxone®).
+It has been produced in the form of a tablet which is dissolved under the tongue.
+Naloxone blocks the action of buprenorphine and the effect of the combination is that, if a person is tempted to take more than the recommended dose (particularly if they crush the tablet and try to inject it), they will start to have withdrawal effects.

 Some other points about taking buprenorphine

 - Some people feel uncomfortable during the first 2 to 3 days.
 Do not be tempted to take heroin on top.

 - Some other medicines may interfere with buprenorphine - for example, some antidepressants.
 Tell the doctor who prescribes buprenorphine if you are taking any other medicines.
 However, most prescribed medicines can be taken in the normal way.